Abdelmoughitmazouz/Assignments-CSS-Elzero-Web-School/42-45/README.md

 The width of the element is `400px` and it is centered `horizontally` The font size is `20px`

+> Use what you've learned before and look for how to hide text inside an element.
+There are many ways.

 ![Assignments 01](/42-45/Image/css-assignments-lessons-42-45-2.png)

 ## Assignments 03